 This current version of the MSP comes with a rich and long history.
-There have been five previous editions: 1973, 1978, 1980, 1990, and 2008.
-The impetus for this sixth revision of the MSP comes from a number of factors, not limited to but including:
+There have been five previous editions: 1973, 1978, 1980, 1990, 2008, and 2022.
+The impetus for this seventh revision of the MSP comes from a number of factors, not limited to but including:

 - Many changes due to the Workforce Innovation Opportunity Act, P.L.
-113-128, signed into law in 2014, amending the Rehabilitation Act (1973), Workforce Investment Act (1988), Wagner-Peyser Act, Food and Nutrition Act (2008), among others. - Recognition of the need to ensure accessibility of VR workplace for deaf counselors. - Reduction in State Coordinators of the Deaf and other designated senior leadership. - Reduction in pre-service training programs with a specialization in serving deaf people. - Rapid proliferation of technology tools and communication platforms. - Increase in deaf consumers on waiting lists or not receiving services. - Shift in the field to a deaf-centered perspective and client-centered practice. - Pending retirements of many active VR professionals with experience with deaf clients. - Significant impact of the COVID-19 pandemic on business operations, as well as potential future increase in clients with long term hearing loss due to COVID-19.
+113-128, signed into law in 2014, amending the Rehabilitation Act (1973), Workforce Investment Act (1988), Wagner-Peyser Act, Food and Nutrition Act (2008), among others. - Recognition of the need to ensure accessibility of VR workplace for deaf counselors. - Reduction in State Coordinators of the Deaf and other designated senior leadership. - Reduction in pre-service training programs with a specialization in serving deaf people. - Rapid proliferation of technology tools and communication platforms. - Increase in deaf consumers on waiting lists or not receiving services. - Shift in the field to a deaf-centered perspective and client-centered practice. - Pending retirements of many active VR professionals with experience with deaf clients. - Significant impact of the COVID-19 pandemic on business operations, as well as potential future increase in clients with long term hearing loss due to COVID-19. - DPN has committed to a bi-annual revision cycle going forward.
+The last main revision was in 2022.
+The next revision is scheduled for 2026.